 • Secure the lid and set the Pressure Release to Sealing.
 Select the Pressure Cook setting at high pressure and set the cook time to 10 minutes.
 Allow a natural pressure release.

-• Open the pot and stir in the vinegar and taste for seasonings, adding more salt and pepper as needed.
+• Once the pressure has released naturally, open the pot and stir in the vinegar.
+Taste for seasonings, adding more salt and pepper as needed.
 Serve with bread.

 Leave a Comment & Rating